 Payments of principal and interest on, and the proceeds of sale or other disposition of Notes by a U.S. paying agent or other U.S. intermediary will be reported to the IRS and to the U.S. Holder as may be required under applicable regulations.
-Backup withholding may apply to these payments if the U.S. Holder fails to provide an accurate taxpayer identification number or certification of exempt status or fails to report all interest and dividends required to be shown on its U.S. federal income tax returns.
+Backup withholding may apply to these payments if the U.S. Holder fails to provide an accurate taxpayer identification number or certification of exempt status or otherwise fails to comply with the applicable backup withholding requirements.
 Certain U.S. Holders are not subject to backup withholding.
+Backup withholding is not an additional tax.
+Any amounts withheld under the backup withholding rules from a payment to a U.S. holder generally may be claimed as a credit against such U.S. Holder's U.S. Federal income tax liability, provided that the required information is furnished to the IRS.
 U.S. Holders should consult their tax advisers as to their qualification for exemption from backup withholding and the procedure for obtaining an exemption.